 ITEM DESCRIPTION DEFAULT Sweep Speed: The rate of change of air pressure may be selected to be 100daPa/s 200daPa/s or 300daPa/s.
-This determines the time taken for a pressure sweep from +200 to -400 daPa (6, 3 and 2 seconds, respectively).
-200 daPa/s Probe Frequency: If the instrument is configured for high frequency operation the probe tone frequency may be set to 226Hz or 1000Hz.
-226 Hz Baseline Mode: The Otowave 302 can display tympanograms in a variety of graphical formats allowing the operator to choose the most appropriate for the patient under examination.
-Please refer to the appendix for further information on how to use the Baseline mode 226 Hz Ear Seal Check: The STANDARD option is adequate for most tests, although it may not always be possible to generate the extremes of pressure during a tymopanogram measurement with this setting.
+This determines the time taken for a pressure sweep from +200 to -400 daPa (6, 3 and 2 seconds respectively). s 200 daPa/s a Probe Frequency: If the instrument is configured for high frequency operation the probe tone frequency may be set to 226Hz or 1000Hz. e 226 Hz Baseline Mode: The Otowave 302 can display tympanograms in a variety of graphica formats allowing the operator to choose the most appropriate for the patient under examination.
+Please refer to the appendix for furthe information on how to use the Baseline mode l 226 Hz 9 r Ear Seal Check: The STANDARD option is adequate for most tests, although it may not always be possible to generate the extremes of pressure during a tympanogram measurement with this setting.
 If difficulty is experienced in using the ear tips to create a seal the alternative EXTENDED option may be helpful.
-This function checks that a range of pressures will be available before starting a test by means of a visual indication of the quality of the seal.
-The EXTENDED function is especially helpful if small ear canal volumes should not experience excessive pressure.
-Standard
+This function checks y Standard that a range of pressures will be available before starting a test by means of a visual indication of the quality of the seal. volumes should not experience excessive pressure.
+Defaults: Reset the sweep settings of the selected profile to its original settings